hero-image

 What can volunteers do?

-The Center for Hope has many opportunities to get involved.
-Whether you want to work behind the scenes or interact directly with people, there's a job that fits you and your schedule.
+Center for Hope has many opportunities to get involved.
+Whether you want to work behind the scenes or interact directly with our clients, there's a job that fits you and your schedule.

 Here’s a sampling of volunteer opportunities: